 - To create a new Alert Profile, click the plus sign icon in the bottom table row.
 To edit an existing Alert Profile, click on the corresponding cog icon.
 A new window will appear, titled Create Alert Profile (or Edit Alert Profile).

 - Input a Name and select the Alert Type.
 The available Alert Types are Up-Down, Performance Baseline, and Performance Watermark.

 - Up-down Alerts are triggered when a user-determined number of consecutive tests fail.
-Up-down Alerts can be applied to ping, DNS, or HTTP tests.
+Up-down Alerts can be applied to ping, DNS, HTTP, or traceroute tests.

 To configure an Up-Down test, select Up-Down from the Alert Type select menu.

 Input the number of consecutive failed tests to trigger the alert, and select the type of test from ping, DNS, and HTTP.

 - Performance Baseline Alerts are based on historical data and moving averages.
 A performance baseline alert is triggered when a short-term test average deviates from its long-term average.
 The short-term average can be 1 minute, 15 minutes, 1 hour, or 4 hours while the long-term average can be set to 1 day, 1 week or 1 month.
 By comparing the short with the long term average, we can detect ongoing performance degradation issues at a location, without having to set a fix threshold.